WoefulWolf/NieR2Blender2NieR/README.md

 If you use my tool and release something, please give appropriate credit and info.
 I would really love for my tools to become more widely known so that others can start modding too. :)

-## Tutorials and a Proper Readme will come, eventually...
+## Some Tips:
 #### For now you should just understand these basic rules:
-* You can find info at the wiki (near top of this page).
+* You can find info/tutorials at the wiki (near top of this page).
 * Watch https://youtu.be/Mr-zmXAwM5g for a very basic example video.
+* Visit our [NieR:Modding](https://discord.gg/7F76ZVv) community Discord server for help.
 * Any model you wish to edit or replace must first be imported using my above-mentioned addon WITH materials/shaders.
 Thus DTT import is recommended to have it do everything automatically for you. <br>
 * THINGS YOU SHOULD NOT CHANGE (unless you know what you are doing) include object names, armatures or any custom properties on objects, materials, bones, armatures, etc. <br>
 * An object cannot have more than one material.
 (Thus using the original from import is recommended, textures are separate). <br>